 Below is important information you need to know about hiring a car accident lawyer.

-Why You Need a Car Accident Lawyer
+Why You May Need to Hire a Car Accident Lawyer

-For example, your car accident attorney should be well versed in state and national transportation laws, know how to deal with insurance and health care companies, and know how to effectively prepare and settle a case.
+For example, your attorney should be well versed in state and national transportation laws, know how to deal with insurance and health care companies, and know how to effectively prepare and settle a case.
 Also, it's important that you check the attorney's background, references, and track record.

-Lastly, a good attorney will typically accept your case on a contingency or "no win-no fee" basis if the attorney feels your case has any merit, so it's important to check the attorney's standard fee structure.
+Lastly, a good lawyer will typically accept your case on a contingency or "no win-no fee" basis if the attorney feels your case has any merit, so it's important to check the attorney's standard fee structure.

 When to Hire a Car Accident Lawyer

-It is best to hire a car accident lawyer early to avoid any costly mistakes.
+It is best to hire an attorney early to avoid any costly mistakes.
 The deadline for filing personal injury claims varies from state to state.
 Because you may need to pay for medical bills and/or cover lost wages, the sooner you contact an attorney the better.
 In general, a person should contact an attorney shortly after the accident occurs -- within a week or two of the accident -- but before reaching a settlement with the insurance company.

-Questions to Ask a Car Accident Lawyer
+Questions to Ask an Attorney

 Most car accident cases are handled on a contingency or "no win-no pay" basis.
-This means that if the attorney does not win the case of your behalf, he or she does not collect a fee.
-On the other hand, if the attorney wins the case, the attorney will get a percentage of the personal injury award.
-The attorney's percentage varies from case to case, but can equal approximately one-third to 40% of the total award, with different limits imposed from state to state.
+This means that if the attorney does not win or settle the case on your behalf, he or she does not collect a fee.
+On the other hand, if the attorney wins the case, they will get a percentage of the personal injury award.
+The attorney's percentage varies from case to case, but can equal approximately one-third to 40 percent of the total award, with different limits imposed from state to state.
 It's important to note that attorney fees are different from costs, and you may be responsible for certain out-of-pocket expenses associated with your case.